 Neurodegenerative disease is a healthcare crisis for an aging population.
-Can THC slow or even stop dementia?

 What visual image comes to mind when you think of cannabis consumers?
 Many still view it as a young person’s recreation.
 But, that’s not even the half of it.
 New studies are showing that the cannabis plant has significant health effects for an aging population, especially among adults with dementia.
 Dementia is a symptom of a neurodegenerative disease.
 These diseases occur when vital cells in the spinal cord and nervous system begin to decay and break down.
 As cells deteriorate, the brain loses functionality, which affects short term memory, coordination, and other motor skills.